mayerrobert/jmurmel/README.md

 [![CodeQL](https://github.com/mayerrobert/jmurmel/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/mayerrobert/jmurmel/actions/workflows/codeql-analysis.yml)

-**JMurmel is a lightweight Lisp-1-ish (mostly based on a small subset of Common Lisp with a side of Scheme) interpreter/ compiler written in Java8 that can be used standalone as well as embedded.**
+**JMurmel is a lightweight Lisp-1-ish (mostly based on a small subset of Common Lisp with a side of Scheme) interpreter/ compiler compatible with Java8..22 that can be used standalone as well as embedded.**

-Currently weighing in at ~430kB (size of the compiled jmurmel.jar file containing the interpreter + compiler + runtime + REPL), or one single Java source file, compatible with Java 8 through Java 22-ea.
+Currently weighing in at ~430kB (size of the compiled jmurmel.jar file containing the interpreter + compiler + runtime + REPL), or one single Java source file.

 Murmel is the name of the programming language (which is a Lisp dialect), JMurmel is the name of the interpreter/ compiler that implements Murmel.